Blue Condor: Hydrogen-powered contrails measured in flight

 Results and scientific evaluation

-As a leading aerospace company, Airbus is committed to researching and developing sustainable technologies.
-In collaboration with renowned partners such as the Perlan team and the German Aerospace Center (DLR), Airbus strives to make more environmentally friendly and efficient.
+As a leading company, is committed to researching and developing sustainable technologies.
+In collaboration with renowned partners such as the Perlan team and the German Center (DLR), strives to make aviation more environmentally friendly and efficient.